nationalarchives/design-system/src/get-started/tna-frontend-cookies/index.md

   console.log("A cookie was deleted", data);
 });

-// Wait for a policy to change cookies.on("changePreference", (data) => {
+// Wait for a preference to change cookies.on("changePreference", (data) => {
   if (Object.prototype.hasOwnProperty.call(data, "settings")) {
     if(data.settings !== true) {